data-solution-automation-engine/DIRECT/DIRECT_documentation.md

 * A Module can be an ETL process (Mapping, Package), an Operating System shell script or a SQL script (procedure call).
 The following diagram illustrates the logical and physical models for units of work:

-Figure 2: OMD logical and physical components
+Figure 2: Logical and physical components

 ##	Orchestration